1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - The DNS zone can be supported by the registrar or another service provider

-- Web Hosting and Email Hosting can be supported by any host
+- Web Hosting and Email Service can be supported by any host

 As a registrar and web host, Infomaniak can manage all these services.
 This is the simplest solution.